 Vegetable or yogurt-based Indian dishes – watch out for filled naan bread (e.g. garlic) and ghee, cream or butter-based sauces

 Japanese and sushi – traditionally a healthy choice.
 Opt for brown rice (if available) with plenty of vegetables.
 Oily fish, such as salmon and mackerel, sashimi provides omega-3 which helps support healthy brains and hearts.
-Some sushi can contain a bit of sugar - sugar may be in the sauces (eg Teriyaki) or also added to the rice.
 Fried dishes, such as tempura and katsu, will be higher in energy.
 Also watch for sodium, as soy sauce packs a punch!

 Sandwich or filled roll with lots of salad on wholegrain bread.
 Remember to hold the butter and instead opt for healthy fats, such as avocado, mayo, hummus, or nut butters.

-Burgers with a wholegrain bun (or ditch the bun and wrap in lettuce) and lots of salad.
+Burgers with a wholegrain bun (or ditch the bun and wrap in lettuce) with lots of salad.
 Remember cheese and sauces will often add extra energy, saturated fat, sodium and/or sugar.

 Crumbed/grilled fish – instead of battered fish, or take the batter off instead.